Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Event selection

 The MB selection requires the coincidence of at least one tower with energy above 3.0\GeV in both HF calorimeters and at least two tracks with $\abs{\eta}<2.5$.
 In contrast, a \PhotonP-enhanced selection is designed to capture events with an intact Pb nucleus, particle production in the positive $\eta$ region, and a large rapidity gap \cite{FRG:01,FRG:02,FRG:03}.
 The first two requirements are met by requiring no neutrons in the ZDC on the Pb-going side and at least 10\GeV in the highest energy tower of the HF calorimeter on the p-going side.
 To ensure a large rapidity gap, we require $5.0 < \DeltaEtaF < 7.5$.
 This corresponds to not having a particle within the negative-$\eta$ region.
 A total of $8.6\times10^6$ \PhotonP-enhanced and $1.0\times10^9$ MB candidate events were selected.
-From Ref.~\cite{HIN-18-019} the purity of the \PhotonP-enhanced sample without the ZDC cut is estimated to be about 95\%.
+In Ref.~\cite{HIN-18-019} the purity of the \PhotonP-enhanced sample with the ZDC selection is estimated to be about 95\% and it is weakly dependent on particle multiplicity.
 The requirement of no neutron emission used in this analysis gives an additional suppression of pomeron-Pb events.

 The reconstructed track multiplicity (\Ntrack) is defined as the number of tracks from the primary vertex with $\pt > 0.4\GeVc$, and $\abs{\eta}<2.4$.
 Figure~\ref{fig:spectra} shows the \Ntrack spectra for the \PhotonP-enhanced and MB data samples along with simulations from the {\PYTHIA}8 and \HIJING event generators.
 For the \PhotonP-simulated sample, the events are restricted to those with no tracks in the $\eta < 0$ region and normalized to the \PhotonP-enhanced yield.
 In contrast to the MB sample, the \PhotonP-enhanced spectrum drops very rapidly with multiplicity up to a limiting value of 34.
 The \Ntrackavg value corresponding to the $2\le \Ntrack < 35$ range for the \PhotonP-enhanced sample is ${\approx}2.9$ and about 16.6 for the MB sample.
 The \Ntrack distribution from the zero bias data control sample has $\Ntrackavg \approx 0.84$.
 The \PhotonP-simulated sample shows a shape and range that is consistent with the \PhotonP-enhanced data sample.
 Three \Ntrack bins are used to analyze the \PhotonP-enhanced events: $2 \le \Ntrack < 5$, $5\le \Ntrack < 10$, $10\le \Ntrack < 35$.
 The first two deliver a comparable number of particle pairs and the third one aims to probe the higher \Ntrack domain by averaging the last part of the distribution.
 Table~\ref{tab:MeanMult} indicates the \Ntrackavg values for the data and simulated \PhotonP and MB samples.
 The mean \pt, \MeanpT, values of charged particles in the \PhotonP and MB data samples are $0.67 \pm 0.01$ and $0.74 \pm 0.01\GeVc$ respectively.